Scheme rules for the Oil Firing Technicians (OFTEC) Certification Scheme

 This document contains the Scheme Rules applied by BPEC Certification Ltd in the operation of the UK oil industry’s ‘Oil Fired Technicians’ accredited assessment scheme.
 A definition of the terms used throughout this document is given in appendix 1.
 The document contains details about how to obtain Certification by undergoing Assessment at an Assessment Centre approved by BPEC Certification Ltd, within the scope of accreditation awarded to BPEC Certification Ltd by the United Kingdom Accreditation Service (UKAS).

-These Scheme Rules cover the requirements for the Certification of an individual by BPEC Certification Ltd. These Scheme Rules apply only to Assessment and Certification and not to any training which may have been undertaken before the Assessment.
+These Scheme Rules cover the requirements for the Certification of an individual by BPEC Certification Ltd. These Scheme Rules apply only to Assessment and Certification and not to any training which may have been undertaken prior to the Assessment.

 The Scheme will assess an individual’s competence to carry out oil work safely.
 The Scheme is not intended to assess an individual’s competence in other areas of work, which are often undertaken within the complete range of work activity.
 Employers, employees and the self-employed should recognise the responsibilities and duties they have under all legislation that encompasses their range of work.

 It is the policy of BPEC Certification Ltd that impartial Assessment shall be open to any and all individuals meeting the Scheme entry requirements regardless of race, colour, creed, nationality, ethnic origin, gender, marital status, religion, sexuality, political belief, ability or age.
 Preparatory training is not a pre-requisite for assessment.

 Individuals are invited to indicate any special needs that they wish to be taken into consideration at the time of application.
 Each declared situation will be considered on an individual basis.
 BPEC Certification Ltd to take all reasonable steps to offer methods of Assessment that provide for the needs of individuals with learning and physical difficulties.